 Helping a dog that’s been in a hot car

-- Move the dog out of the heat and into the shade
+- Stop them exercising, move them out of the heat and into the shade

 - Lay them down on a cool floor

 - Offer them small amounts of water to drink

 - Carefully pour water over the dog’s body, or sponge them if water is limited.
 Particularly focus on their neck, tummy and inner thighs.
 Ideally continue to do this until their breathing returns to normal.
 Make sure the dog doesn’t inhale any water while you’re trying to cool them down